ggorondi/plant_app/README.md

 https://github.com/ggorondi/plant_app/assets/113739099/85d2d9e8-f853-423d-86dc-aeb143250890

-## Features

-- **Image Upload**: Users can upload images of plants using a drag-and-drop interface.
-- **Plant Classification**: The uploaded images are processed by a pre-trained TensorFlow model, which has been trained on a custom dataset of plant images.
-The model applies transfer learning on a MobileNetV2 architecture to classify images into 129 different species of plants.
-- **Classification Results**: After processing, the application displays the top prediction for the uploaded image along with the percentage of certainty.

 ## How It Works

 1. **Upload Image**: Users can upload an image of a plant using the drag-and-drop dropzone interface.